Ramadan is considered the month of fasting. Before I begin my topic, we have to know what is fasting.

 What is iftar:

 Iftar is the food that we eat after Maghrib Azan.
-Iftar is considered as the time for completing our Roza (fasting).
+Iftar is considered the time for completing our Roza (fasting).

 Don’t take excessive foods: